SummerJyl/Coffee-Shop/README.md

 Advertise Section:

-Promote any ongoing promotions, events, or featured items.
+Ongoing promotions, events, or featured items.
 HTML and CSS used to create an engaging section that captures attention.

 Testimonial Slider: